danwa5/hit-your-stride-api/README.md

 1. While on master branch, make sure `public/` is empty.

-2. Navigate to front-end app and run `yarn run build`.
+2. Navigate to front-end app and run `yarn build`.
 This will generate folder named `dist`.

 3. Copy all the files in `dist` back to `public`.
 ```